zhangzp9970/torchplus/README.md

 ## Features

+* torchplus.data
+  * DataZ -- The self-defined data format **.dataz** that combines the images (in tensor format) with its properties.
+Useful in tasks that requires different properties or attributes of the images.
 * torchplus.datasets
   * KSDD -- [KolektorSDD](http://go.vicos.si/kolektorsdd) dataset loader, compatible with other torchvision APIs.
   * KSDD2 --[KolektorSDD2](http://go.vicos.si/kolektorsdd2) dataset loader, compatible with other torchvision APIs.
   * FlatFolder -- A dataset class to handle flat folders with no sub directories, such as CelebA and FFHQ.
   * PreProcessFolder -- Preload the image data from disk into system memory to accelerate training.
+  * DataZFolder -- Data loader to load the .dataz data arranged in folder tree way.
 * torchplus.distributed
   * FederatedAverage -- Implements the federated average algorithm.
 * torchplus.models